nathankot/webstub/README.md

 describe "Example" do
   extend WebStub::SpecHelpers

-  describe "Stubbing a GET request to return a simple response" do
+  describe "Stubbing a GET request to return a simple response after a delay" do
     it "retrieves the front page" do
       stub_request(:get, "http://example.com/").
-        to_return(body: "Hello!", content_type: "text/plain")
+        to_return(body: "Hello!", content_type: "text/plain", delay: 0.3)

       @body = nil
       @api.get_index do |body, error|